Some of you are probably wondering why you even need a garage heater in the first place.

 The concept of a forced air heater is pretty simple and straightforward, but let me recap it real quick.
 A forced air heater heats up some conductive coils and pushes room temperature air through it; effectively heating up the air itself.
 Forced air vents are probably the most popular type of heater due to their easier installation process.

-Forced heaters are great at heating up a whole area even with constant moving.
+Forced heaters are great for heating up a whole area even with constant moving.
 They are also incredibly convenient since they have thermostats that let you set the precise temperature and it can automatically run when needed to keep the space at that temperature.

 Sounds great, isn’t it?